demisto/content/Packs/Mattermost/Integrations/MattermostV2/README.md

 ### close-channel

 ***
-Closes a mirrored MatterMost channel.
+Closes a mirrored Mattermost channel.
 If not provided, the mirrored investigation channel is archived (if the channel exists).

 #### Base Command